ThePhD/ThePhD.github.io/_posts/2022-10-12-the-c-c++-api-landscape.markdown

 - the Windows API, both [`MultiByteToWideChar`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-multibytetowidechar) and [`WideCharToMultiByte`](https://docs.microsoft.com/en-us/windows/win32/api/stringapiset/nf-stringapiset-widechartomultibyte)
 - [ztd.text](https://github.com/soasis/text/), the initial C++ version of this library leading [P1629](/_vendor/future_cxx/papers/d1629.html)

-We will not only be comparing API design / behavior, but also the speed with benchmarks to show whether or not the usage of the design we come up with will be workable.
+We will not only be comparing API design/behavior, but also the speed with benchmarks to show whether or not the usage of the design we come up with will be workable.
 After all, performance **is** part of correctness measurements.
 No use running an algorithm that's perfect if it will only compute the answer by the Heat Death of the Universe, right?
 So, with all of that in mind, let's start by trying to craft a C API that can cover all of the concerns we need to cover.
 In order to do that without making a bunch of mistakes or repeated bad ideas from the last five decades, we'll be looking at all the above mentioned libraries and how they handle things.